brannigans1aw/finance/README.md

 [dvm](https://github.com/fnichol/dvm#-tldr-for-mac-users)

 ## Instructions
+The Docker image is created after after every git push to the master branch on GitHub.
+So you don't actually need to clone this repo in order to run the code, docker will pull it off of the hub.

 All environment options are options, the defaults are given.

 ```
 $ docker run  \